Black and tan: History

+"The Tans" killed and destroyed on a large scale.
+Nor did they make any secret of their ferocious reprisals.
+When a Tan was killed in Cork, they burnt down more than 300 buildings in the city centre and afterwards proudly pinned pieces of burnt cork to their caps.

-In March 2006, Ben and Jerry's released an ice cream flavor in the United States for Saint Patrick's Day inspired by the drink.
-The branding of the flavor offended Irish nationalists because of the paramilitary association.
+In March 2006, Ben and Jerry's released an ice cream flavour in the United States for Saint Patrick's Day inspired by the drink.
+The branding of the flavour offended Irish nationalists because of the paramilitary association.
 Ben and Jerry's apologised and a spokesman told Reuters, "Any reference on our part to the British Army[sic] unit was absolutely unintentional and no ill will was ever intended."

 In March 2012, the drink's name was in the news again when Nike, as part of an Irish themed set of designs, released a pair of shoes advertised as the "Black and Tan".
 This line of shoes generated offense in Ireland for its naming, similar to the Ben and Jerry's ice cream.

-In Australia, one can order a “Toohey’s Recent”, which uses Toohey’s Old and Toohey’s New for the dark and pale beers, respectively.
+In Australia, one can order a "Tooheys Recent", which uses Tooheys Old and Tooheys New for the dark and pale beers, respectively.

 Preparation

 A black and tan is prepared by filling a glass halfway with pale ale, then adding stout to fill the glass completely.
 An upside-down tablespoon may be placed over the glass to avoid splashing and mixing the layers.
 A specially designed black-and-tan spoon is bent in the middle so that it can balance on the edge of the pint-glass for easier pouring.
 The "layering" of Guinness on top of the pale ale or lager is possible because of the lower relative density of the Guinness.

 Several American breweries currently make premixed black and tan, for example Yuengling makes a drink called Yuengling's Original Black and Tan.